Business Administration - Retail Management, Bachelor of Arts

 • no numerus clausus, no admission restrictions

-• over 15,000 practical partners in over 30 cities from Berlin to Munich
+• over 15,000 practical partners in many cities from Berlin to Munich

-• study is also possible at the virtual campus
+• study also possible at the virtual campus

 These are the requirements for the Bachelor of Business Administration - Retail Management